-\Results are recalculated based on TDD frame structure
+^{}Results are recalculated based on TDD frame structure

-- There are differences between the results due to the different conditions of individual trials, which were also done in different stages of the NR implementation development. - Downlink peak spectral efficiency target is close however because of commonly deployed single uplink transmitter for NR in NSA devices, UL spectral efficiency targets are far away to be met in live 5G NSA networks. - The values for average and edge throughput were mostly reached during the trials.
+- There are differences between the results due to the different conditions of individual trials, which were also done in different stages of the NR implementation development. - Downlink peak spectral efficiency targets are close however because of commonly deployed single uplink transmitter for NR in NSA devices, UL spectral efficiency targets are far away to be met in live 5G NSA networks. - Uplink peak spectral efficiency is approximately 2.4 times better in SA trials thanks to the uplink MIMO and 256 QAM. - The values for average and edge throughput were mostly reached during the trials.